About Safer Gloucester

 Safer Gloucester Partnership is governed by a Leadership Group comprising a number of responsible authorities.
-Membership of this group includes: Gloucestershire Constabulary, Gloucester City Council, Gloucestershire County Council, Gloucestershire Probation Trust, Gloucestershire Fire and Rescue and NHS Gloucestershire.
+Membership of this group includes: Gloucestershire Constabulary, Gloucester City Council, Gloucestershire County Council, National Probation Service, BGS&W Community Rehabilitation Company, Gloucestershire Fire and Rescue and NHS Gloucestershire.
 The Chair of the Board is rotated on an annual basis.

 The Leadership Group meet bi monthly.

 Every six months, the Partnership hosts a Community Safety Panel meeting which is open to the public and reports are given of current activity, with a time for questions to the Leadership Group.

 Safer Gloucester Partnership has themed based action groups to tackle the issues of importance.

 Safer Gloucester Partnership’s vision is for people to be able to live, work or visit the Gloucester without fear for their own safety or the safety of others and to secure sustainable reductions in crime, anti-social behaviour and the fear of crime.